 While RM Interiors has an industry-leading rapid installation process, carpet is much faster to lay down than vinyl flooring.
 If you’re looking for flooring that will be ready right away, carpet is a great option.

-As versatile and readily available carpet is, there are also disadvantages that should be considered before taking the next step on your project:
+As versatile and readily available as carpet is, there are also disadvantages that should be considered before taking the next step on your project:

-Cons of Using Carpet
+Cons of Using Carpet for Property Managers

 Carpet does accumulate wear and tear, leading to damage and unsightly stress points in the floor.
 With foot traffic and furniture adding pressure to the material over time, carpet will show imperfections in color and texture and will be worn down over time.